bturcotte82/SlackRedPanda/README.md

   return () => clearInterval(interval);
 }, [lastMessageTime]);
 ```
-  - This section is responsible for dedcuting points based on inactivity.
+  - This section is responsible for deducting points based on inactivity.
 If the logic detects that there has not been a new message in the last 30 minutes, a point is deducted from the score.
-  - As a fun little _extra_, the Health Score also changes colors basd on its value:
+  - As a fun little _extra_, the Health Score also changes colors based on its value:
    - Red if the score is below 100
    - Yellow if it is between 100 and 150
    - Green if it gets above 150